1LineAtaTime/Pet_Deterrent_ESP32_BLE_AirTag/README.md

-Mini ESP32 with BLE scaning, WiFi, Alexa integration and OTA through Sinric Pro.
+Mini ESP32 with BLE scanning, WiFi, Alexa integration and OTA through Sinric Pro.

 This program transforms an ESP32 into an AirTag detector (or any other BLE / BlueTooth device) and pushes notifications to a dashboard on Sinric Pro, which manages the OTAs and the Alexa integration.